eunomia-bpf/eunomia.dev/docs/bpftime/documents/performance.md

 1. Use JIT when running the eBPF program.
 The JIT will be enabled by default in the future after more tests.
 See [documents/usage.md](usage.md) for more details.
 2. Compile with LTO enabled.
 See [documents/build-and-test.md](build-and-test.md) for more details.
 3. Use LLVM JIT instead of ubpf JIT.
 See [documents/build-and-test.md](build-and-test.md) for more details.
+4. Disable logs.
+See [documents/usage.md](usage.md) for more details.

 The benchmark results are based on the above configs.